Albemarle County, Virginia: Education

 Some students attend several private schools in the City of Charlottesville.

 Jefferson-Madison Regional Library is the regional library system that provides services to the citizens of Albemarle.

+Portions of the University of Virginia are located within Albemarle County.

 Communities

 The city of Charlottesville is enclaved within Albemarle County.
 Under Virginia law in effect since 1871, all municipalities in the state incorporated as cities are legally and politically independent of any county.